Linking Theoretical and Simulation Approaches to Study Fluids in Nanoporous Media: Classical Molecular Dynamics and Density Functional Theory: Methods

 \subsubsection{DFT Bulk}

 Classical density functional theory is widely used statistical-mechanical method that bridges macroscopic systems properties with molecular phenomena.
-DFT provides bulk Equation of State (EoS) that is determined by parameters of intermolecular interactions.
-In this work we account short ranged "hard-sphere" interactions and long ranged "attraction" interactions using Fundamental Measure Theory (FMT) and Mean-Field Approximation (MFA), respectively.
-To obtain bulk EoS, we should consider canonical ensemble, where Helmholtz Free energy in term of DFT formulates as:
+DFT provides bulk equation of state (EoS) that is determined by parameters of intermolecular interactions.
+In this work we account short ranged "hard-sphere" interactions and long ranged "attraction" interactions using fundamental measure theory (FMT) and mean-field approximation (MFA), respectively.
+To obtain bulk EoS, we should consider canonical ensemble, where Helmholtz Free energy in terms of DFT is formulated as: